 Startups like ClearMetal are attempting to use machine learning to improve transportation visibility.
 The company is developing a predictive intelligence platform that collects data from shipment carriers, as well as aggregating data points like real-time weather and currency fluctuations, to help predict shipping events, shipment times, and shipping demands.

-Maersk, the largest container shipping company in the world, is hiring 200 people focused on data science and AI in India.
+In 2017, Maersk, the largest container shipping company in the world, hired 200 people focused on data science and AI in India.
 Maersk has previously partnered with companies like Ericsson and Maana for industrial IoT solutions.

 The company wants to connect all its assets to the cloud.
 For example, connected vessels could provide real-time information on unexpected weather conditions.
 Maersk also uses IoT to get visibility on food quality in its refrigerated containers during transit.

-In last-mile delivery, Amazon could disrupt the $15T logistics industry.
+In last-mile delivery, Amazon and Walmart are competing to disrupt the $15T logistics industry

 Amazon is one of the biggest customers for traditional freight forwarders like UPS.
 There has been concern for a long time now that Amazon’s in-house logistics & automation efforts will turn the company into a competitor for freight giants like FedEx and UPS.